Live Bee Check

 We sell Honey OATH hives stocked with a strong nucleus of bees for $550 each.
 Our stocked hives include a protective metal roof.
-We sell two bee species, each in two hive designs.
+We sell two bee species.
 See details below.

 Please note - we do not send our bees north of Mackay, as we wish to avoid genetic pollution between two distinct populations of hockingsi bees.

 For placing an order to purchase a stocked hive see below, or alternatively email us.
-For local pickup, we usually have hives available for sale at short notice (dependent on wait list time, see above).
+For local pickup, we usually have hives available (dependent on wait list time, see above).
 For orders outside the Brisbane region we may need up to 6 weeks to prepare a stocked hive for postage.
 When mailing hives, we charge a postage and handling fee of $50 for Qld and $100 for NSW.
 Various payment options are available.

 In preparing for the arrival of your recently purchased hive, or while considering whether to buy a hive, there are a few important factors to consider.
 These include: